jwaliszko/ExpressiveAnnotations/README.md

 public DateTime?
 ReturnDate { get; set; }
 ```

 Here return date needs to be greater than or equal to the date given in utility function returning current day.
 This time we are not validating field requirement as before.
-Now attribute puts restriction on field, which needs to be satisfied for such field to be considered as valid (restriction verification is executed for non-empty field).
+Now attribute puts restriction on field, which needs to be satisfied for such field to be considered as valid (restriction verification is executed for non-null field).

 ```
 [RequiredIf("GoAbroad == true " +